Health

 Cold sores vs. pimples: What's the difference?

-By Dr. Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Mar 09, 2022 • 5 min
+By Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Jul 10, 2024 • 5 min

 What is a cold sore?

 A cold sore, also known as a fever blister, herpes labialis or oral herpes, is a sore that typically occurs on, in or around the mouth.
-It’s caused by the herpes simplex virus (HSV), usually herpes simplex virus type 1 (HSV-1), which spreads through direct contact with active sores or sharing objects that have been in contact with a sore.
+They can also appear on other areas of your face, and they can spread to other parts of your body, including your eyes, hands, and genitals.
+Cold sores are caused by the herpes simplex virus (HSV), usually herpes simplex virus type 1 (HSV-1), which spreads through direct contact with active sores or sharing objects that have been in contact with a sore.

 What is a pimple?